 Luckily, I was first off in the morning at Banff Springs.
 I played with another guy who was a quick player and we zipped through at lightning speeds.
 I wouldn’t have minded taking more time to soak in the scenery, but it turned out to be a good thing because my drive that day turned out to be the most grueling of this entire trip.
 Looking at the maps, I saw the Trans-Canada Highway 1 and assumed it was a relatively easy drive.
 Even though there were plenty of miles to cover, I didn’t realize that the drive would also be pretty slow on this highway.
 Winding roads through mountains and getting stuck behind a lot of slow drivers really made the drive take a long time.
 I was staying in Burnaby, British Columbia, just east of Vancouver.
 By the time I got close to my destination, traffic slowed to a crawl all the way into town.
 All in all, it took me about 10.5 hours to drive from Banff from Burnaby.
-It was brutal, but unfortunately it wasn’t the end of the brutality in British Columbia.
+It was brutal, and unfortunately it wasn’t the end of the brutality in British Columbia.

 The next morning, I got up super early after just a few hours of sleep in a sketchy motel.
 I headed up the coast toward Whistler.
 There was a lot of construction on the highway between Vancouver and Whistler because they were expanding the road in anticipation of the 2010 Winter Olympics.
 It wasn’t too bad early in the morning, but was rough on the way back.

 Nicklaus North Golf Course • Whistler, BC • 6/29/07